-This reality will is intensified in the subsequent chapter in which we once again meet Pharaoh’s daughter, but this time with an explicitly negative connotation, since Solomon is confronted with the cultural challenge that she poses, and he does not meet it successfully.
+This reality is intensified in the following chapter, which once again mentions Pharaoh’s daughter.
+This second reference is charged with an explicitly negative connotation, when Solomon failes to successfully meet the cultural challenge that she poses.
 King Solomon symbolizes the danger that lies in exogamous relations, in blurring separate domains.
-He models, and even embodies, how this matter takes place in a gradual process, escaping notice.
+He models, and even embodies, the way in which such a decline is a gradual process, escaping notice.
 There is an elusive moment that is hard to pinpoint.
-The reader considers the visit of the Queen of Sheba and does not understand what might be problematic about it, but after reading ch.
-11, in retrospect, it is detectable that the inchoate erosion began with her visit and the beguiling riddles left unsaid.
+The reader considers the visit of the Queen of Sheba and does not understand the danger it poses; but after reading chapter 11, in retrospect, the inchoate erosion is clearly detectable in her visit and in the beguiling riddles left unspoken.

-Thus, the story of the Queen of Sheba concluded the framing of the golden age of Solomon’s reign, which began with the story of Solomon’s Judgment.
-The conclusion of the literary unit hints at the decline, which the introduction foreshadows, and particularly to the factors that brought Solomon toward his downfall.
-It may therefore be surmised that ch.
-10, in its current editorial form and its placement in the sequence of chapters in the book of Kings, concludes the narrative of Solomon’s glory years, while also functioning as a literary transition point between this period and the era of his fall.
-On the surface, it seemingly belongs to the positive depiction of the king, but a deeper analysis reveals many ambiguities and problems.
-These countercurrents may also have given rise to the negative attitudes towards the Queen of Sheba and what she represents found in later exegesis.
-With her visit, the sensitive reader begins to feel the erosion of the well-established binary structure and the eventual disintegration of Solomon’s kingdom.
+Thus, the story of the Queen of Sheba concludes the golden age of Solomon’s reign, which began with the story of his judgment.
+The conclusion of this literary unit hints at the decline, which the introduction foreshadows, and particularly to the factors that brought Solomon toward his downfall.
+It may therefore be surmised that chapter 10, in its current editorial form and its placement within the sequence of chapters in the book of Kings, concludes the narrative of Solomon’s glory years, while it also functions as a literary transition point between this period and the era of his downfall.
+On the surface, the story seems to belong to the positive depiction of the king, but a deeper analysis reveals many ambiguities and complications.
+These countercurrents may also have given rise to the negative attitudes towards the Queen of Sheba as expressed in later exegesis.
+Her visit signals to the sensitive reader an erosion of the well-established binary structure which eventually leads to the disintegration of Solomon’s kingdom.

 This reading grants deeper meaning to the fact that the turning points of this plot are unclear.
-This is the central axis that runs through Solomon’s stories.
-It is impossible to clearly detect the change when it occurs.
-It is only in retrospect that is possible to read ch.
-10 and understand that the seeds of calamity were already planted there; even in that seemingly impressive and positive encounter, the question of religious-national-cultural-gender identity was put to the test and failed.
+The vagueness is the central axis that runs through Solomon’s stories, making it impossible to clearly detect the change when it occurs.
+It is only in retrospect that one can read chapter 10 and understand that the seeds of calamity were already planted there; even in that seemingly impressive and positive encounter, the question of Solomon’s religious-national-cultural-gender identity was put to the test, and he failed.
 It is for this reason that the final redactor of this set of stories saw this encounter as so threatening.

-זוהי דוגמא יפה לאמנות העריכה. האפשרות הספרותית שנקודת המעבר בין הסיקור החיובי לסיקור השלילי, נעלמת – בה עצמה גלום הרעיון שטשטוש הגבולות לא התרחש באבחת חרב, ברגע מובחן, אלא הוא נקודה עמומה על הרצף. כל שנותר הוא לסמן את נקודת ההתחלה ואת נקודת הסיום. מתי היה הרגע הקריטי של ההדרדרות – קשה לומר. זהו רגע חמקמק, כמעט כמו זהותו האבודה של שלמה המלך..
+This is a fine example of redaction.
+The transition point between the positive evaluation section and the negative one is left unclear, a literary device which in itself embodies the notion that the blurring of boundaries did not happen at once; rather, it was the outcome of some indistinct moment within the narrated spectrum of time.
+The beginning and end points are marked, however, the critical tipping point toward Solomon’s decline is difficult to identify.
+It is a slippery moment, much as the lost identity of King Solomon himself.